ubco-cmps/data301_course/project/milestone01.md

     - `data/raw` - raw data should go in this directory; you should add the original source file here.
 Always keep the original data file without editing.
     - `data/processed` - You can add cleaned up, and processed data files in this directory.
   - `images` - any external images you use should be in this directory so things are organized.
-  - `notebooks` - all Jupyter Notebook files should be kept in this parent directory.
+  - `analysis` - all Jupyter Notebook files should be kept in this parent directory.
 Keep this folder organized and have as few notebooks in here as possible.
     - `notebooks/analysis1.ipynb` : Teammate 1 should have Jupyter Notebook work stored here.
 Remember to change the header in this file to your names or an alias.
 Don't change the name of this file.
     - `notebooks/analysis2.ipynb` : Teammate 2 should have Jupyter Notebook work stored here.
 Remember to change the header in this file to your names or an alias.
 Don't change the name of this file.
     - `notebooks/analysis3.ipynb` : Teammate 3 should have Jupyter Notebook work stored here.
 Remember to change the header in this file to your names or an alias.
 Don't change the name of this file.